-The warranty represents the no-fault portion of 3 categories of costs that will meet performance criteria: The pavement, which originally cost \$36,100,000, is being amortized over 18 years, the term of the warranty.
-At the end of the fiscal year 2019 the total prepaid expense unamortized value was \$8,122,500.
-The structures, which originally cost \$29,480,471 are fully amortized.
+The warranty represents the no-fault portion of three categories of costs that will meet performance criteria.
+The warranty costs associated with pavement, which originally cost \$36,100,000, is being amortized over 18 years.
+At the end of the fiscal year 2020 the total prepaid expense unamortized value was \$5,415,000.